desivar/Desire-Delmy-Vargas/README.md

 ## About Me

-- I'm currently leraning Software Developing
+- I'm currently learning Software Developing
 - My goals are to become a Frontend Engineer and Web Designer